bitwig/dawproject/README.md

 * Mac: Library/Application Support/Bitwig/Bitwig Studio
 * Linux: ~/.BitwigStudio

-This will add an "Export Project..." entry in the FILE menu and allow DAWPROJECT files to be opened.
+This will add an "Export Project..." entry in the FILE menu and allow DAWproject files to be opened.